 Decatur School Board plans executive session; PSC complaint filed against superintendentFILE PHOTO USED FOR ILLUSTRATION PURPOSES: The City Schools of Decatur Board of Education.
-Top row, left to right: Superintendent David Dude and School Board Chair Lewis Jones.
+Top row, left to right: former Superintendent David Dude and School Board Chair Lewis Jones.
 Bottom row, left to right: School board members James Herndon, Tasha White (Vice Chair), Heather Tell and Jana Johnson-Davis.
 Image obtained via City Schools of Decatur

 Decatur, GA — The Decatur School Board on March 23 will have a closed-door executive session to discuss legal and personnel issues.

 Board members are likely to discuss allegations that Superintendent David Dude was frequently absent but did not record his absences as vacations.
 The School Board plans to hire an independent investigator to look into those allegations.
 The board also has rescinded Dude’s contract and plans to renegotiate it.

 The independent investigator has not been announced and it’s not clear if the investigator’s report will be made public, something that the Beacon Hill Black Alliance for Human Rights and the Black Parent Alliance have requested.
 The School Board has also not responded to questions about whether Dude will be placed on administrative leave pending the outcome of the investigation and whether the board will wait for the investigation to conclude before granting Dude a new contract.

 The contract that the board rescinded, which would’ve gone into effect July 1, appeared to make firing Dude for cause more difficult and made it more expensive to fire him for the board’s convenience.